 The Company is exposed to industry credit risks arising from its cash holdings and accounts receivable.
 The Company manages credit risk by placing cash with major Canadian financial institutions.
-The Company's receivables consist of oil and gas revenues receivable and harmonized sales tax recoverable due from the Federal Government of Canada.
+The Company's receivables consist of a provincial mining tax credit and harmonized sales tax recoverable due from the Federal Government of Canada.
 Management believes that credit risk related to these amounts is nominal.